rsmaller/subnettergui/README.md

 ## Dependencies

+Dependencies listed here are only for building this program yourself.
+Everything should work fine if you're using a prebuilt release.
+If something goes wrong, feel free to reference this section.
 This program uses the `ImGui` library and a 3D plotting extension for ImGui called `ImPlot3D`.
 To use the ImGui library, `GLFW` and `GLEW` are linked and initialized.
 ImGui is designed to run on top of a window platform, so it does not have any unique dependencies.
-GLFW and GLEW, however, will require various packages depending on your operating system.
-On Ubuntu-based Linux distributions, for example, the following packages are always required:
+GLFW and GLEW, however, will require various packages specifically on Linux.

+On Ubuntu-based Linux distributions, for example, the following packages are required:

 ```
-libwayland-dev libxkbcommon-dev
+cmake g++ libwayland-dev libxkbcommon-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev xorg-dev
 ```
-Note: `xorg-dev` is also required when using the X11 window system.
+Note: `xwayland` is also recommended if your system uses Wayland by default to ensure Xorg compatibility.

+On Windows and macOS systems, please be sure to install Visual Studio, CMake, and MSVC with C++ Build tools.

 ## Compatibility

 SubnetterGUI is designed for Windows x86-64, macOS arm64, and Linux x86-64.
 GLFW and GLEW are statically linked into this program with pre-compiled libraries.
 Due to limitations in GLFW's and GLEW's build process, other operating systems/architectures are not currently supported, and their library files are not included.

+Also, keep in mind that because this program uses GLFW to render windows, window resizing and decorating is not possible on Linux systems running the Wayland windowing system.
+This is a limitation of the GLFW library itself.
+It is strongly recommended to switch to Xorg for this program to work properly.

-## Compiling
+## Building The Program

-Before compiling, don't forget to initialize the CMake cache:
+Before building, initialize the CMake cache:

 ```
 cmake .
 ```

-This program can then be compiled using CMake's build option:
+This program can then be built using CMake's build option:

 ```
 cmake --build .